- Home

 - Complete Lead Service Line Replacement Request form – Division staff will provide you with Lead Service Line Replacement Request form to assure you understand associated fees along with providing necessary right of access authorization and release of claim language to allow the Division to perform related work within your private property.
 It is very important that you make sure you review the terms and conditions of this form to avoid any unnecessary confusion down the line.

-- Secure a Spot on the Schedule – Once a signed Lead Service Line Replacement Request form is submitted to the Water/Sewer Superintendent for final review and approval.
+- Secure a Spot on the Schedule – The Water/Sewer Superintendent will review your signed Lead Service Line Replacement Request form.
 Once approved, the form will be returned and the Division operations group will work out a replacement schedule directly with you.
-Please note: As this Lead Service Line Replacement Program is being offered as a pilot program, the level of interest and participation in this program is presently unknown.

 - Plan of Work – Most service line replacement work can be completed in one to two days.
 The work will require an interruption of service and access to the water meter located inside your home.
 Final regrading and dressing of lawn may require a return visit.